 This is because many recruiters and hiring managers do not have the luxury of time to read through all the resumes thoroughly.
 So having a ‘hotspot’ in CVs and resumes is a game changer for most candidates.

 In order to attract your hiring recruiters, there is no need for you to go all out on your CV and start adding all sorts of different fonts and colours to your CV.
 Too much of something can be a little hard to digest, after all.
-Keep a simple font, which is easy to read, pleasing to the eye, and doesn’t clutter up the CV.
+Keep a simple resume font size, which is easy to read, pleasing to the eye, and doesn’t clutter up the CV.

 The most popular fonts which most people go with when designing CVs are Times New Roman, Georgia, and Tahoma.
 These fonts look great both on screen as well as on paper.
 You want to make sure the font you chose can be read easily, as it will be instantly rejected otherwise.